WeblateOrg/weblate/docs/admin/projects.rst

 .. note::

-   Sharing component doesn't change it's access control.
+   Sharing component doesn't change its access control.
 It makes it only visible when browsing other projects.
 User still need to have access to the actual component in order to be able to browse or translate it.